MijsBjornPXL/Cisco-CSR1000v/README.md

 - Saved profiles may store passwords in plain text for lab convenience
 - Do not use plain text credential storage in production environments
 - Some configuration paths may vary between Cisco platforms and software versions
+- Config files are cached locally in the `Configs/` folder.
+- GitHub is only contacted when using the `Refresh Configs` button.

 ---